yurichoi02/FIT1056_Works/individual/PST1/README.md

 # Music School Management System (MSMS)

-**FIT1056 – Introduction to Software Engineering**
+FIT1056 – Introduction to Software Engineering
-**Semester 2, 2025 — PST1: The In-Memory Prototype**
+Semester 2, 2025 — PST1: The In-Memory Prototype

 ---

 ## Project Overview

 This is the first stage (PST1) of a multi-phase software engineering project.
-The goal is to develop a basic Music School Management System (MSMS) that supports core operations using **in-memory data structures** only.
+The goal is to develop a basic Music School Management System (MSMS) that supports core operations using in-memory data structures only.

 The system logic is implemented in a single file (`MSMS.py`).
-Since this is an in-memory prototype, all data will be lost once the program stops — ideal for focusing on functionality and logic design.
+Since this is an in-memory prototype, all data will be lost once the program stops.
+This allows the focus to be on functionality and logic design.

 ---